-Your first backup should be a full backup unless you have a lot of apps you don't use anymore.
+Unless you have a lot of apps you don't use anymore, your first backup should be a full backup.
 Once you've finished selecting the apps, add a name, and tap "Backup."

 Helium will ask where you want to save the backup.
 Even though there are options for Google Drive and other cloud storage accounts, they are not activated.
-Choose "USB Storage" which will save it to your device locally.
+Choose "USB Storage", which will save it to your device locally.
 After you select the location, wait for Helium to complete.
-The default option for Helium is to only save the internal app files and not the apk so be aware you won't have the actual apk for any apps.
+The default option for Helium is to only save the internal app files and not the apk, s0 take note that you won't have the actual APK for any apps.

-It'll notify you when the backup is completed.
-If you want to save the Android Helium folder on your desktop, connect the Android device to the computer and copy the file.
+It'll notify you when the backup is complete.
+If you want to save the Android Helium folder on your desktop, connect the Android device to the computer, and copy the file.

 Restoring files is as easy as backing up.
 Select "Restore and Sync" and choose where the file is saved.
-Most likely it will be in "USB Storage" if you don't have the paid version of Helium.
-If you are restoring after wiping your device, you're going to have to install all the apks for your apps again.
-Helium doesn't save the apk by default.
+If you don't have the paid version of Helium, it'll most likely be in "USB Storage".
+If you are restoring after wiping your device, you're going to have to install all the APKs for your apps again.
+Helium doesn't save the APK by default.

 Select the app files and "Restore."
 If you have a lot of apps, it may take a little time for Helium to completely restore all the files.
 After you finish, your other apps should have all the user data.

 Helium is a great app for backups because it saves the most important files that other backup apps seem to ignore.
-I recommend the full version because of the cloud storage support, but you can get around that by copying the Helium folder off your Android device to a computer and then uploading that to the cloud.
-Add me on Google+
+I recommend the full version because of the cloud storage support, but you can get around that by copying the Helium folder off your Android device to a computer, and then uploading that to the cloud.